Resurgent HappyFresh raises $20M for its online grocery service in Southeast Asia

 “Now it’s a very market-driven approach [to expansion] rather than to just put a flag on the map… you’ll see small rollouts into markets that make sense, we’re not in a rush,” he added.

-Indeed, Segarra claimed that the company is already profitable in the markets that it operates in.
-Aside from initial cost-cutting, Segarra explained that the new focus on sustainability has come from focusing not only on technology and the retailers that HappyFresh works with, but also front end partners, like Grab, that help create demand for its service among consumers.
+Indeed, Segarra claimed that the company is already profitable in the markets in which it operates.
+Aside from initial cost-cutting, Segarra explained that the new focus on sustainability has come from focusing not only on technology and the retailers that HappyFresh works with, but also front-end partners, like Grab, that help create demand for its service among consumers.

 “We learned a lot [from the past retrenchment and] for the last two years we focused on our core markets.
 You have to have the right set of partners, that’s from supermarkets to the top funnel that brings you traffic.
 We believe we have the right set of partners at the top of the funnel [and we will] go to new markets when we have enough firepower for the long run,” he explained.

 HappyFresh’s funding comes at a time of crisis for its nearest rival HonestBee.
-Tech In Asia reports that the startup has “temporarily suspended” its Philipinnes business and made layoffs in the country, Indonesia and Thailand.
+Tech in Asia reports that the startup has “temporarily suspended” its Philippines business and made layoffs in the country, as well as Indonesia and Thailand.
 In total, the startup is said to have laid off 50-70 of its estimated 1,000 employees while top executives have quit the company in recent months.

-Unlike HappyFresh, HonestBee is active across eight countries and it has expanded to takeout food.
+Unlike HappyFresh, HonestBee is active across eight countries and has expanded to takeout food.
 The company also has a physical store located in Singapore that’s inspired by the efforts of Alibaba and JD.com in China.

-Note 23:00 04/21: The original version of this story has been updated to correct that HappyFresh is active in Malaysia not the Philippines
+Note 23:00 04/21: The original version of this story has been updated to correct that HappyFresh is active in Malaysia not the Philippines.